GSA/plainlanguage.gov/_pages/guidelines/conversational/shall-and-must.md

 First, lawyers regularly misuse it to mean something other than "has a duty to."
 It has become so corrupted by misuse that it has no firm meaning.

-Second--and related to the first--it breeds litigation.
+Second—and related to the first—it breeds litigation.
 There are 76 pages in "Words and Phrases" (a legal reference) that summarize hundreds of cases interpreting "shall."

 Third, nobody uses "shall" in common speech.
 It's one more example of unnecessary lawyer talk.
 Nobody says, "You shall finish the project in a week."